Abhishamathew/J2EEProject_PersonalFinanceTracker/README.md

 - You can delete the alerts or expenses by clicking on their respective delete buttons.
 - You can go back to the budget list by clicking on the dashboard navigation.
 - Notifications will be crated when the total expenses exceed the alert target amount and the expense is before the alert deadline.
-- You can view the notifications by clicking on the notification navigation in the dashboard in the top corner.
+- You can view the notifications by clicking on the notification navigation in the top right corner.
 - You can delete the notifications by clicking on the delete button of the notification.

 For the APIs you can use Postman to test the APIs.